Grotke/shell/README.md

 It has a lot of globals, which is something I wouldn't do now.
 But it's split into different functions fairly well.

-Go to the website at the top for more info about the development process.
+Go to http://www.josephcmontgomery.com/projects.html#shell for more info about the development process.

 ## Building and Use Instructions
 `make` should build it. `./shell` should execute it.